Port of Plymouth, England

 The London and Northwestern Railway penetrates the heart of England, with branch lines to Wales and, in connection with the Caledonian Railway, to Scotland as far north as Aberdeen.

-It runs directly to Hollyhead and Liverpool, to Warwickshire and the "Wordsworth country (otherwise known as the Lake District), as well as to the country in which lived ancestors of Washington and Franklin.
+It runs directly to Holyhead and Liverpool, Warwickshire, and Wordsworth country (otherwise known as the Lake District), the country in which the ancestors of Washington and Franklin lived.

 Illustrated pamphlets, descriptive of these localities, are issued by the company and may be had at its agency, 237 Fifth Ave., New York.
-In Warwickshire, the company maintains a motor-car service, by which one may visit Stratford, Warwick, and Kenilworth at a moderate charge.
+In Warwickshire, the company maintains a motor car service by which one may visit Stratford, Warwick, and Kenilworth at a moderate charge.

-By this line one reaches Hull and Newcastle, where steamers are taken for Norway.
+By this line, one reaches Hull and Newcastle, where steamers are taken for Norway.
 It also goes to Harwich, whence steamers run to the Hook of Holland.
-By this route that part of eastern England from which came the Pilgrim Fathers is accessible.
+By this route, that part of eastern England from which came the Pilgrim Fathers is accessible.

 PLYMOUTH, ENGLAND (1905)